IP in business transactions: United Arab Emirates overview

 Patents (including utility models) are protected through registration with the UAE Ministry of Economy, Intellectual Property Protection Department (IPPD) and/or through the Gulf Co-operation Council (GCC) Patent (administered by the GCC Patent Office in Riyadh, Saudi Arabia, and governed by the GCC Patent Law).
 Patents are valid for 20 years and utility models for ten years.
 The UAE is a member of the Patent Cooperation Treaty 1970 (PCT) and WIPO Paris Convention for the Protection of Industrial Property 1883 (Paris Convention) (see Question 26).
 The GCC Patent Office is currently considering accession to the PCT.

 Trade marks are protected by registration with the IPPD.
 Well-known marks have a degree of protection whether registered or not, including against unauthorised registrations of translations.
-A GCC Trade Mark Law was issued in 2006 but has yet to be ratified.
+A GCC Trade Mark Law was issued in 2006.
+Further revisions to the Law and its executive regulations have been issued and approved in 2015.
+This law will replace the current Trade Mark Law of 1992 subsequent to its publication in the Official Gazette by the UAE government.
+Although the law has come into force in some of the GCC countries such as Kuwait, it is still unclear as to when it will be published in the UAE.
 Unlike the patents regime, this law is not intended to create a common GCC trade mark registration but instead to unify laws in the GCC countries.

 Copyright can be registered with the IPPD.
 It is generally recommended to register a copyright if enforcement is required, but as in other jurisdictions, the right itself subsists from creation.